 \section{Abstract}

-In the field of machine learning coarse-grained potentials in molecular dynamics, propagators require that the Hamiltonian is quadratic in momentum, thus limiting the family of coarse-graining functions.
-In this paper, we derive a general family of coarse-graining embedding functions for which Langevin dynamics can be applied.
-This has significant implications in molecular simulations, and it paves the way for Langevin dynamics to be run on non-geometric coarse-graining representations such as those given by principal components of time-lagged independent component analysis (TICA) or latent embeddings of molecules obtained from neural networks.
+In the field of machine learning coarse-grained potentials in molecular dynamics, many propagators require that the effective Hamiltonian is quadratic in momentum, thus limiting the family of coarse-graining functions.
+In this paper, we derive a general family of coarse-graining embedding functions for which Langevin dynamics samples correctly.
+These equations have significant implications for molecular simulations and pave the way for Langevin dynamics on non-geometric coarse-graining representations, such as those provided by principal components of component analysis or latent embeddings of molecules obtained from neural networks.